pedsmoreira/mariachi/docs/advanced.md

 Battlecry exports a few internal methods and libraries that it uses.

-You can import them in case you need to so something that can't be covered by file or generator helpers.
+You can import them in case you need to so something that can't be covered by file or strategy helpers.

 * Libraries